 We set aside time in our daily schedule to handle emergency dental situations and will work quickly to alleviate any pain and perform the necessary service.

-In the meantime, there are a couple of things you can do yourself.
+Before you schedule your appointment with Dr. Smith, there are a couple of things you can do yourself.

 - If a tooth was dislodged, try to place it back in its socket and hold it there until you arrive at our office.
 Don’t touch the tooth by the root.
 You may also hold the tooth in the side of your mouth, under your tongue or in a cup of milk or your own saliva.